CiscoSE/vmo3/outlook-monitor/README.md

     }
     ```

-14. The monitor_users function in main.py checks if there was anything POSTED from vmo-mediator.
-If there was the data
+14. The monitor_users function in main.py checks if there was a POST from vmo-mediator.
+If there was a POST, the data
 is parsed to extract the users email address and monitor status.

 15. monitor_users then calls the check_activedir_users function in the checkMSgraph.py module.

-16. The check_activedir_users function will the send a GET request to the MS Graph Check AutoReply API to get the
+16. The check_activedir_users function will the send a GET request to the MS Graph
-users in Active Directory.
+<a href="#get-users-in-my-organization">GET users in my organization API</a> to get the users in Active Directory.

     ```bash
     https://graph.microsoft.com/v1.0/users
     ```

-17. The MS Graph Check AutoReply API will respond with the users in Active Directory.
+17. The MS Graph <a href="#get-users-in-my-organization">GET users in my organization API</a> will respond with the users in Active Directory.

-18. The data is send back to the monitor_users function where it is parsed to determine if the email address POSTED
+18. The data is send back to the monitor_users function where it is parsed to determine if the email address in the
-from vmo-mediator exists in Active Directory.
+vmo-mediator POST exists in Active Directory.

 19. If the email address exist in Active Directory and the monitor status of the user from vmo-mediator is set to TRUE,
 the user and their status is added to VMOusers.